I’ve had my Oru kayak for about a year, and we’ve gotten to know each other pretty well by now.

 Easily the most swoon-worthy accessory on the list, the Oru LED light kit is a must-have for those early morning or late evening paddle trips.

 These LED lights turn your kayak into a floating, glowing piece of magic.
 Can’t you picture those cool, gloomy mornings and evenings paddling with just the glow of your kayak to light your way?
-We can.
+I can.

 I’m the type of person who likes to bring my phone into the kayak with me (I like to be prepared, okay?) and yet, I still don’t have a really good dry bag for it.